helix-foundation/currency/contracts/currency/README.md

  - Reverts if `_blockNumber` is >= the current block number.
  - If no checkpoint is found before the requested block number, 0 is returned.

-#### balanceAt
+#### getPastVotes
 Arguments:
- - `_owner` (address) - the address for which to look up the balance
+ - `_owner` (address) - the address for which to look up the ECO voting power
  - `_blockNumber` (uint256) - the block number at which to check the total supply.

-An alias for `getPastVotes`.
+An alias for `getPastVotingGons`.
 Is overidden in the child contract to account for inflation.

 ##### Security Notes
  - This is not the same as the user's balance at the time.
 This is used purely for looking at snapshotted voting power and accounts for the delegation decisions of the `account` address.

-#### getPastVotes
+#### getPastVotingGons
 Arguments:
- - `account` (address) - the address for which to look up the balance
+ - `account` (address) - the address for which to look up the ECO voting power
  - `blockNumber` (uint256) - the block number at which to check the total supply.

-This function looks up the value in the checkpoint for user balance that occurs soonest before `blockNumber`.
+This function looks up the value in the checkpoint for user checkpoint that occurs soonest before `blockNumber`.
 This lookup is done via a binary search.
 Is overidden in the child contract to account for inflation.

 ##### Security Notes
  - This is not the same as the user's balance at the time.
 This is used purely for looking at snapshotted voting power and accounts for the delegation decisions of the `account` address.